xtrime-ru/antizapret-vpn-docker/README.md

 ## Additional domains
 Any domain and/or IP can be added or excluded from list with [config files](https://github.com/xtrime-ru/antizapret-vpn-docker/tree/master/config)
 This lists are added/excluded to/from automatically generated lists of domains and IP's.
-To apply changes you need to reboot container after changing this files.
+To apply changes: reboot container and wait few minutes for new rules generation.

 ## Links